zyh10655/Prediction-of-online-review-Usefulness/README.md

 are those in CS 762 (numpy, scikit-learn, pandas, jupyterlab, matplotlib).
 More can be added as needed.

+Make sure to activate the environment by running:

+`conda activate CS760`

+To deactivate:

+`conda deactivate`

 ## Preprocessing

 ### Importing raw data into SQL database